Yan Law

-Yan Cheng Law (born 24 December 1992) is an Indian professional football coach.
+Yan Cheng Law (born 24 December 1992) is an Indian professional football coach and former footballer.
+He is currently coaching the CFL Premier Division club United Kolkata.
+He also represented India at the youth level internationally.

-Career
+Playing career

+Law played for the school team of La Martinière Calcutta, and went on to play in the lower tiers of the Calcutta Football League.
+He got called up for the West Bengal U19 team for the B.C.
+Roy Trophy at the age of 14 and eventually went on to represent the India U19 team.

+Managerial career

 At the age of 18, while playing for George Telegraph in the Calcutta league, Law was forced to take the D coaching License course by Joydeep Mukherjee, one of the George Telegraph officials, who saw potential in him to become a coach.
 Despite being made fun of by older men at the course, he eventually obtained the license.
 However, upon returning to George Telegraph, he was excluded from the team, so turned to coaching full-time with the help of his father.

-Calcutta United Club
+Calcutta United

 Law was appointed head coach of Calcutta United Club in the lowest division of Calcutta at the age of 20 through owner Joydeep Mukherjee, who forced him to take his first courses.

 By age 26, Law had obtained the AFC A License, the youngest coach to do so.

 Minerva Punjab

-In 2019, Law was appointed head coach of Minerva Punjab FC in the I-League after impressing owner Ranjit Bajaj while Head of Youth Development at Mohammedan.
+In 2019, Law was appointed head coach of Minerva Punjab in the I-League after impressing owner Ranjit Bajaj while Head of Youth Development at Mohammedan.